 “One bake” Composite veneer restoration

-When the dentist choose the veneer composite as a treatment plan option, this should meet several criteria as: minimally invasive approach, good match of the colour, good finishing and polishing, functional and aesthetic biomimetic.
+When the dentist chooses the veneer composite as a treatment plan option, this should meet several criteria as: minimally invasive approach, good match of the color, good finishing and polishing, functional and aesthetic biomimetic.

 Contouring, finishing and polishing are the most important steps in successfully creating bonded and long term restorations.
 A clinical challenge has always been achieving a highly polished surface on the composite resin, and new methods have been coming on the scene, day by day, to accomplish this important step.

 1. Focus more on flowable property of the composite material

 2. If the time spent during modelling is higher a little bit the finishing procedure is reduced considerably

 3. One “BAKE” strategy reduce a lot the time chair spent during the composite veneer reconstructions

 1. Zorba YO, Ercan E. Direkt uygulanan kompozit laminate veneerlerin klinik değerlendirilmeleri: Iki olgu sunumu.
 SÜ.
 Dişhek Fak Der.
 2008;17:130–5